Are you grieving the loss of a pet or is someone you know going through this troubled time?

 Reanimate the beautiful memories that are stowed away in those phones after you or your loved one lost a pet.

-I know it is not an ideal gift to give after the pet passes away but a purrfect one for their birthday or Christmas or on their death day.
+I know it is not ideal to give something like this after the pet passes away but is purrfect gift for Christmas or on their death day.

 Those are the days when the sulking actually happens and a tough day to deal with pet loss.